Aayudham (2005 film)

 Aayudham is a 2005 Indian Tamil-language action film directed by M. A. Murugesh.
-It stars Prashanth and Sneha, while Vadivelu, Subbaraju, Rajesh, and Janagaraj play supporting roles.
-Featuring music composed by Dhina, the film was released on 14 January 2005 and was a box office failure.
+It stars Prashanth and Sneha in the lead roles, while Vadivelu, Subbaraju, Rajesh, and Janagaraj play supporting roles.
+Featuring music composed by Dhina, the film was released on 14 January 2005 and performed average at the Tamil Nadu box office.

 Plot

 Siva is admitted to a medical college in Chennai.
 His police constable father, gets a transfer to Chennai, as well, so that he can keep an eye on his son.
 Siva soon develops a liking towards Mahalakshmi, his collegemate.
 However, Naga, Maha's servant-maid's son and the dreaded don of Chennai city, is obsessed with making Maha his own.

-It is now up to Siva to rescue Maha and her family from Naga's clutches.
+Siva always comes on top and thwarts Naga's plans and ends up successfully getting him arrested!
+Siva and Maha celebrate and visit a temple.

+However this Joy is short lived, as Maha's father has been killed by Naga now released from prison.

+Siva is then taken to an open ground dress torn and badly bruised infront of a heavily distraught Maha.
+Naga takes a metal rod and brutally beats up Siva much to Maha's horror.
+Siva tries to fight back with his remaining energy but is beaten up again by Naga giving him concussion.
+Naga proceeds to brutally pulverize until Siva loses consciousness and heavily bleeding.

+Naga then tries to finish of Siva with a gun, but a memory of Mahalakshmi gives him a surge of energy and he ends up killing Naga and saving Maha!

 Production

 The film was directed by M. A. Murugesh, who had previously directed the film, Indru Mudhal (2003).
 Sneha was selected to play the lead female role and began work on the film in May 2004.
 The first schedule of the film commenced in Chennai, where a dance number was shot at a lavish set costing ₹40 lakh at AVM Studios, where Prashanth and fifty dancers took part.
 The second schedule of forty days was held at locations in Madurai, Thoothukudi, Tirunelveli, Kanyakumari and Nagercoil.
 Dance choreographer Dinesh choreographed two dance numbers – one in which Prashanth and Mumbai's Minal took part, the other where he danced with Rasna, a Mumbai model.
 The third schedule was filmed in London, including a song sequence shot near the River Thames.
 Fifty girls from the musical, Bombay Dreams, were selected to feature in Sungadi saris during a song shoot at Trafalgar Square.